johncylee/wxr-parser/README.md

 # WXR Parser

-A simple WXR parser written in Python to parse the XML export from WordPress and store the information it in in Python's basic data structures, i.e. dictionaries and lists.
+A simple WXR parser written in Python to parse the XML export from WordPress and store the information in it in Python's basic data structures, i.e. dictionaries and lists.
 It also goes with a backend to export it in Markdown syntax suitable for [Wintersmith](http://wintersmith.io).
-In its current form, it can simplify the migration from WordPress to Wintersmith, but it's easy to be extended to export more formats.
+In its current form, it can simplify the migration from WordPress to Wintersmith, but it's easy to extend it to export more formats.

 It's created because the author failed to find a simple one to use.